mtgjson/mtgjson-website/docs/faq/index.md

 >
 > - **Example:** `https://mtgjson.com/api/v5/AllPrintings.json.sha256`

+> ### How can I use TypeScript typings for MTGJSON data?
+>
+> There is currently no official typings exported from MTGJSON, however each data model documentation page does outline its associated type notation.

 > ### How do I access a card's imagery?
 >
 > While we do not offer card images directly through MTGJSON, we recommend getting card images through [Scryfall](https://scryfall.com/) or [Gatherer](https://gatherer.wizards.com/) using the MTGJSON property from the [Identifiers](/data-models/identifiers/) data model within the various Card data models.